Andreas-Menzel/AutonomousDroneDeliverySystem/Milestones/06 - Precision Landing/README.md

 ```
 cd "development/scripts/03 - Calibrate camera"
-python3 camera_calibration_basic.py
+python3 camera_calibration.py
 ```

-Press "s" to take a snapshot.
-Press "q" to quit scanning and start calculating.
+Press "c" to quit taking snapshots and start calculating.
+The script will then save the results in a json-file.